 Whether evolution itself is an example of self-organization warrants discussion, too.
 Evolution is often depicted as synonymous with adaptation, a convergent process toward optimal types that are driven by external mechanisms (selection criteria or fitness landscapes).
-This has often been discussed as opposed or complementary to self-organization, most notably by Kauffman \citep{Kauffman1993} and Gould \citep{gould1990wonderful}.
+This has often been discussed as opposed or complementary to self-organization, most notably by \cite{Kauffman1993} and \cite{gould1990wonderful}.
 Meanwhile, there is also an effort of re-describing biological evolution as a kind of self-organization \citep{weber1996natural}, as all the mechanisms of evolution, such as variation, reproduction and selection, are ultimately grounded upon local, uncontrolled physical/chemical processes.
-Also, if one uses a very large spatial/temporal-scale perspective to observe evolution, it can be regarded as a self-organizing process of the population of evolving organisms as they may spontaneously generate more diverse species, more complex inter-specific interactions, and even higher-order evolving entities, over very long times \citep{levin2005self}.
+Also, if one uses a very large spatial/temporal-scale perspective to observe evolution, it can be regarded as a self-organizing process of the population of evolving organisms as they may spontaneously generate more diverse species, more complex inter-specific interactions, and even higher-order evolving entities, as diverse scales of space, time, and complexity are relevant \citep{levin2005self}.

 Looking at the perspectives of ALife, it can be useful to think of self-organization as a common language that unifies the soft, hard and wet domains. { The term is broadly used across many areas, pointing to the existence of common features that can tie together otherwise disparate studies.
 By recognizing and exploiting these commonalities, a better understanding of self-organization should help the advancement of ALife.} The ALife community can progress owing to shared concepts and definitions, and despite the mentioned difficulties, self-organization stands as a common ground on which to build shared consensus.
 Most importantly, we believe that the identification and classifications of the \emph{mechanisms} that underpin self-organization can be extremely useful to synthesize novel forms of ALife and gain a better understanding of life itself.